riccardomajellaro/DeepQLearning/README.md

 - `-rb_size` : defines the replay buffer size.
 - `-batch_size` : defines the batch size.
 - `-n_episodes` : defines the number of episodes for which to train the model.
-- `-gamma` : defines the disscount factor of far away rewards.
+- `-gamma` : defines the discount factor of previous rewards.
 - `-target_model` : defines the usage of a target model during training.
 - `-tm_wait` : defines the number of timesteps to wait before updating the target model.
 - `-double_dqn` : defines the usage of the double DQN strategy.